 Minnesota Governor's Council on Developmental Disabilities

-It began as an anti-bullying training for fourth-graders in 2013, and has since involved more than 16 individuals with disabilities, and 89 presentations to 2,403 students and 138 teachers in 12 elementary schools.
-"Ambassadors for Respect" is a Merrick, Inc. partnership with the Minnesota Governor's Council on Developmental Disabilities that teaches students about accepting differences and people first language.
+It began as an anti-bullying training for fourth-graders in 2013, and has since involved more than 16 individuals with disabilities, with 89 presentations to 2,403 students and 138 teachers in 12 elementary schools.
+“Ambassadors for Respect” is a Merrick, Inc. partnership with the Minnesota Governor’s Council on Developmental Disabilities that teaches students about accepting differences and people first language.
 Participants from the Vadnais Heights-based program share their own stories about being bullied, and lead interactive activities to promote acceptance.
 Students learn about self-advocacy, person-centered planning, self-determination and how they and people with disabilities can become leaders.
 Ambassadors is now going statewide, with the publication of a handbook for school districts to promote the program across Minnesota.

 MRCI and The Arc Southwest

 Enriching Lives through Theater

 From its headquarters in Mankato, MRCI provides performing arts opportunities for people with disabilities as part of a partnership with The Arc Southwest.
 The Innovators theater group involves 15 to 20 individuals with disabilities, who choose a play and their roles, and work on rehearsals with assistance from an MRCI volunteer.
 These discover previously untapped talents, learn teamwork and how to take direction while gaining confidence to perform in front of others.
 Shows are performed at MRCI facilities.
 “Our goal is to empower our clients to be able to advocate for themselves and others,” explained an MRCI spokesperson.